Updated: Aug 27, 2022

 - iCoat CT60 is dry to touch in 8-12 hours, and iCost MV is 12 hours.

-- ArtWorks Resin is dry to touch in 8-12 hours, and Liquid Diamonds is dry to touch in 24 hours (average), however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance isn't typically reached until up to about 30 days after initial cure.
+- ArtWorks Resin is dry to touch in 8-12 hours, and Liquid Diamonds is dry to touch in 24 hours (average), however all resins continue to cure/harden 2-3 weeks afterwards, and full heat tolerance on most resins isn't typically reached until up to about 30 days after initial cure.

 - For those wanting hard working cutting boards, they typically use a different board for that job so as not to ruin the decorated cheese /charcuterie serving piece.
 Although some may just choose to use the backside of the board if there's no added texture on decorated side.

 - Cutting directly on resin is not recommended.

 - The resin decorated cheese / charcuterie boards are meant as table decoration serving boards, for those who love to entertain & dress up their table.
-We don't suggest putting food over the resin art areas.
-It is the table decoration, but if people really need/want to, and are covering it up anyways, they can set glass/plastic dip bowls on the resin section with olives or pickles etc., or use paper baking doilies or parchment or wax paper.
-But honestly, most just use the wood area to serve, & keep the decorated area to be visible.
+We don't suggest putting food directly against the resin art areas.
+It is a table decoration, but if people really need/want to, and are covering it up anyways, they can set glass/plastic dip bowls on the resin section with olives or pickles etc., or use paper baking doilies or parchment or wax paper.
+Ideally, most just use the wood area to serve, & keep the decorated area to be visible.

 - Coaster, trays and cheese/ charcuterie boards with resin, can be hand washed with mild soap & water, and a soft cloth (or microfibre cloth).